 Lastly, make sure to check out all your riding gear to ensure it’s in tip-top shape.
 Worn boots, scratches on your helmet visor and holes in your gloves may not protect you as well or may even impede your riding abilities.
 Your gear is the only thing protecting your skin from the pavement.

-The least enjoyable thing about owning a motorcycle is getting stuck on the side of the road – especially if a little maintenance work could’ve prevented it.
+The least enjoyable thing about owning a motorcycle might be getting stuck on the side of the road – especially if a little maintenance work could’ve prevented it.
 You can more than likely avoid that from happening by taking a few hours one afternoon and performing a thorough checkup on your motorcycle.

 Ride safely this season!